PromptingPufferfish/AI_Food_Assistant/README.md

 If you want to speed things up then here is a template from a pre-trained OpenClaw instance for you: [https://github.com/PromptingPufferfish/AI-Food-Assistant/blob/main/MEMORY.md-mealplanning](https://github.com/PromptingPufferfish/AI-Food-Assistant/blob/main/MEMORY.md-mealplanning).

 **HINT: the MEMORY.md templates shared in this README file are to be used additively.
-Append all three of them to your existing MEMORY.md to add the whole functionality.
-If OpenClaw does not react on them a "That has not worked.
-Check your MEMORY.md file." in the chat might help.**
+Append all of them to your existing MEMORY.md to add the whole functionality.
+If OpenClaw does not react on them a "check your MEMORY.md file." in the chat might help.**